Manuri6733/flask-sqlalchemy/README.md

   2.postman - for running CRUD methods

 Installations that needed are:
-  1.pip install flask
+$ pip install flask
-  2.pip install flask-sqlalchemy
+$ pip install flask-sqlalchemy

 In your terminal you need to run this code for creation of database. python-check whether installed or not